EthanCoomber/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+   - The spoofing vulnerability in **insecure.ts** stems from the fact that the session cookies are not set with the `httpOnly` attribute (it's explicitly set to `false`).
+This allows client-side scripts to access the cookies, making them vulnerable to theft through XSS attacks.
+   - The session secret is also hardcoded ("SOMESECRET") in the application code rather than being passed as an environment variable or command-line argument, making it easier for attackers to forge session cookies if they gain access to the code.

 2. Briefly explain different ways in which vulnerability can be exploited.
+   - The vulnerability can be exploited in two main ways:
+     1. Stealing cookies programmatically: Since `httpOnly` is set to `false`, malicious scripts can access the session cookie using JavaScript's `document.cookie` and send it to an attacker-controlled server, allowing the attacker to impersonate the user.
+     2. Cross-site request forgery (CSRF): Without proper CSRF protection or `sameSite` cookie attributes, attackers can trick users into making unwanted requests to the server from a different site, potentially performing sensitive operations if the user is authenticated.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+   - **secure.ts** mitigates the spoofing vulnerability by:
+     1. Setting the `httpOnly` attribute to `true`, preventing client-side scripts from accessing the cookies
+     2. Enabling the `sameSite` attribute, which helps prevent CSRF attacks by ensuring cookies are only sent with same-site requests
+     3. Taking the session secret as a command-line argument (`process.argv[2]`) rather than hardcoding it, improving security by keeping the secret out of the source code